Unleash/helm-charts/README.md

 - 1.x includes Unleash v3.x
 - 2.x includes Unleash v4.x

+## Kubernetes support strategy

+We'll build this repo on all k8s versions that have not reached End of Life according to the [Kubernetes support period](https://kubernetes.io/releases/patch-releases/#support-period).

 ## Contributing

 The source code of all [unleash](https://unleash.github.io/) [Helm](https://helm.sh) charts can be found on Github: <https://github.com/unleash/helm-charts/>